edufonseca/uclser20/README.md

 # uclser20

-This repository contains the code for the following paper.
+This repository will contain the code for the following paper.
 If you use this code or part of it, please cite:

 >Eduardo Fonseca, Diego Ortego, Kevin McGuinness, Noel E. O'Connor, Xavier Serra, "Unsupervised Contrastive Learning of Sound Event Representations", arXiv, 2020.